pmrt/suspx/README.md

 - The **cooldown** determines the cooldown between pixels (default: 5 minutes).
-- The **time margin** determines the extra time added to the **cooldown**, in order words, the margin defines the extra time for the user to react since the next pixel is available.
+- The **time margin** determines the extra time added to the **cooldown**, in other words, the margin defines the extra time for the user to react since the next pixel is available.
 Once this margin is surpassed, the pixel is no longer considered suspicious.
 - The **threshold** parameter determines how many consecutive suspicious pixels